 The first step to success in anything is having a plan.
-When talking about success in training, this is especially true.
+When talking about success in outdoor sports and endurance training, this is especially true.
 For example, every successful athlete follows a training plan and nutrition plan.
-This includes everything from recovery with Primitive Protein, CreaStrength and Gelatin Pro and getting through your workouts with Stammpede and Revival.
+This includes everything from recovery with Truly Grass-Fed Protein, Transcend Creatine and getting through your workouts with Stammpede and Revival.
 However, these are broad terms when truthfully every tiny detail actually makes a world of a difference.
 This includes factors such as a hydration plan, amino acids and a solid source of energy to get you through training.
 This leads up to our main topics: hydration, BCAAs and cluster dextrin.

-Anyone can benefit from these three factors, but they plan important roles in active individuals for continued training and proper recovery.
+Anyone can benefit from these three factors, but they play important roles in active individuals and outdoor sports for continued training and proper recovery.
 So what exactly are they responsible for?
 Let’s start with the biggest factor (which tends to be the one we forget about the most).
 Hydration.

-What is hydration and why does it matter?
+What is hydration and why does it matter to outdoor athletes?

 Many individuals today would probably agree that they don’t drink as much water as they should.
 But the downfall of even minimum hydration can possibly cause impaired memory, impaired reasoning, fatigue and make you feel downright lousy in general.
 The first thing you think of when you hear the word “hydration” is water, right?
 Not only that but you question whether or not you’re getting enough of it.
 But what are the benefits of maintaining proper levels of hydration?